Hamilton Wanasinghe

 General Hamilton Wanasinghe, VSV (18 August 1933 – 13 June 2025) was a Sri Lankan army officer.
-He served as the 11th Commander of the Sri Lankan Army (1988–1991), third General Officer Commanding (GOC) of the Joint Operations Headquarters (JOH; later known as the Chief of the Defence Staff; 1991–1993) and also as Defence Secretary.
+He served as the 11th commander of the Sri Lankan Army (1988–1991), third general officer commanding (GOC) of the Joint Operations Headquarters (JOH; later known as the chief of the Defence Staff; 1991–1993) and also as defence secretary.

 Early life

 Hamilton Wanasinghe was born in Malwana, a suburb of Colombo.
 He received his primary and secondary education at Ananda College.
 A keen sportsman, he was the sergeant major in the college cadet platoon.
-He was also an active member of the College rifle shooting team, which won many coveted trophies and then later, he joined the army.
+He was an active member of the college rifle shooting team, which won many coveted trophies and then later, he joined the army.
 Wanasinghe also represented Ceylon in the Inter Dominion small bore rifle shooting competition.

 Military career

 Early career

 Wanasinghe joined the Ceylon Army as an officer cadet in 1954 and was sent to the Royal Military Academy Sandhurst for officer training.
 On completing his training he was commissioned as second lieutenant in the Ceylon Artillery in 1955.
 He was a captain in the 3rd Field Artillery Regiment when the 1962 attempted coup took place.
-Many of the officers of the three regiments of the Ceylon Artillery were implicated and Captain Wanasinghe gave evidence in the Trial-at-Bar of the accused that followed.
+Many of the officers of the three regiments of the Ceylon Artillery were implicated, and Wanasinghe gave evidence in the Trial-at-Bar of the accused that followed.
 He was transferred to the 4th Field Artillery Regiment following the amalgamation of the 1st Light Anti-Aircraft Regiment and the 3rd Field Artillery Regiment in 1963.
 He went on to serve as the commanding officer of the 4th Field Artillery Regiment with the rank of lieutenant colonel from May 1979 to 1981.

 Higher command

-Promoted to colonel, he served as Commander, Task Force 4 Northern Command in Jaffna from January 1981 to December 1981.
-In 1982 he attended the National Defence College, India and on his return he was promoted to the rank of brigadier and appointed the first Commander of Security Force Command Jaffna in 1985.
-Promoted to major general, he served as the first colonel commandant, Sri Lanka Artillery, from September 1985 to March 1988 and thereafter served as the Commandant of the Volunteer Force.
+Promoted to colonel, he served as commander, Task Force 4 Northern Command in Jaffna from January 1981 to December 1981.
+In 1982 he attended the National Defence College, India and on his return he was promoted to the rank of brigadier and appointed the first commander of Security Force Command Jaffna in 1985.
+Promoted to major general, he served as the first colonel commandant, Sri Lanka Artillery, from September 1985 to March 1988 and thereafter served as the commandant of the Volunteer Force.